Program Support

 Meetings & Events

-Every year, HJF produces more than 40 events for the Uniformed Services University of the Health Sciences, U.S. Armed Forces, Department of Veterans Affairs and the Public Health Service.
+Every year, HJF produces more than 40 events for the Uniformed Services University of the Health Sciences, U.S. Armed Forces, Department of Veterans Affairs, and The Public Health Service.
 These meetings and events range in size and complexity, and HJF’s role as a trusted partner within the military medical community efficiently links vendors and federal partners.

 HIV Research